 “The lecturers on the Broadcast Journalism course are just so supportive, they really want you to do well and they want to help you become the best journalist you can be.
-Their office doors are always open and they don’t get annoyed, even if you email them with multiple questions in one day!
 The tech staff are always on hand in the newsroom to help with editing and even just general life advice!
 They get it, they know that you want to make the most of your time at university and they know how competitive the industry is.”

 What do you think about the facilities available to you? :

 “The facilities we have in CBJ are amongst the best provided by any university in the UK.
 It gives you confidence when you know how to work an industry standard radio desk and how a TV studio works- it makes it so much easier to adapt and apply the knowledge we learn at CBJ when working in the industry.”